platformsh/create-autopr/README.md

 # Create Auto-Merge Pull Request
-If your github repository is set up to support auto-merging of pull requests, this action will create a pull request and then set the pull request to auto-merge after all checks have completed successfully.
+If your GitHub repository is set up to support auto-merging of pull requests, this GitHub Action will create a pull request and then set the pull request to auto-merge after all checks have completed successfully.

 ## Inputs